1ozturkbe/1ozturkbe.github.io/index.md

 <img src="data/me-cropped.jpg" width="300">

-I am a sixth year graduate student in the MIT AeroAstro department, hoping to graduate in February 2022.
+I am a sixth year graduate student in the MIT AeroAstro department.
+I have recently defended my thesis and will obtain my PhD after thesis submission in January 2022.
 My current research focuses on methods for tractable global optimization using machine learning and mixed integer convex optimization.